 These three steps will help you cover the three important parts of conception: the egg, sperm, and when they meet.

-There are two major parts to the egg: egg quality and ovulation quality.
+There are two major parts to the egg: egg quality and ovulation health.

 Egg quality refers to the genetic makeup of an egg.
 Contrary to popular belief, you cannot measure egg quality through a hormone-based test.
 (Nope — an AMH test is not indicative of egg quality!)